thumbnail

 Abstract

-Hole-to-hole observations were made through nearly 20 m of granite using an electromagnetic transponder (an active reflector) in one borehole and a single-hole short-pulse radar in another.
-The transponder is inexpensive, operationally simple, and effective in extending the capability of a short-pulse borehole radar system to allow hole-to-hole operation without requiring timing cables.
-A detector in the transponder senses the arrival of each pulse from the radar.
-Each pulse detection triggers a kilovolt-amplitude pulse for retransmission.
-The transponder 'echo' may be stronger than that of a passive reflector by a factor of as much as 120 db.
+We have made hole-to-hole observations through nearly 20 m of granite using an electromagnetic transponder (an active reflector) in one borehole and a single-hole short-pulse radar in another.
+We found that the transponder is inexpensive, operationally simple, and effective in extending the capability of a short-pulse borehole radar system to allow hole-to-hole operation without requiring timing cables.
+A detector in the transponder senses the arrival of each pulse from the radar (which may be millivolts in amplitude); each pulse detection triggers a kilovolt-amplitude pulse for retransmission.
+The transponder “echo” may be stronger than that of a passive reflector by a factor of as much as 120 dB.
 The result is an increase in range capability by a factor which depends on attenuation in the medium and hole-to-hole wavepath geometry.
+Single-hole reflection-mode echoes are still available at times prior to the transponder pulse arrival.
+The transponder is helpful in yielding velocity information, because the radar-transponder distance is known and the echo time is observed.
+Field tests have demonstrated that the transponder is a useful alternative to employing timing cables in some short-pulse hole-to-hole measurement situations.

 Publication type Article